 The first thing to understand is the active ingredients in what you are purchasing.
 Are they at the levels that they should be?
 There has been much research on Glucosamine, Chondroitin Sulfate, Green Lipped Mussel.
 These ingredients have been proven in humans and dogs alike to combat the signs of arthritis.
 Check that product ingredients include things you can pronounce, are all-natural and hopefully with no artificial ingredients, flavoring or additives.

 This would be true when you select Glyde™ Mobility Chews.
 It is also one of the reasons Glyde is often recommended by veterinarians.
-Glyde’s formulation has natural ingredients to promote joint health and normal cartilage development.
+Glyde’s formulation has gluten-free, all-natural ingredients to promote joint health and normal cartilage development.
 They have proven levels of glucosamine and chondroitin and that help maintain normal joint function.
 Glyde’s formula also contains New Zealand Green Lipped Mussel, the only natural source of ETA, which is a potent Omega-3 fatty acid, that helps relieve joint stiffness and while maintaining youthful mobility.

 Every supplement should have clear dosage directions on the bottle.
 This means that based on the weight of your dog, you will know how much to give them.
 Some have the description of “up to 15 pounds.” for small dogs.
 It seems reasonable, until you associate the pounds with a breed such as: “Would we give the same amount to our Chihuahua as we would to our Miniature Schnauzer?”
 Similarly, some products have language such as “over 60 pounds” for dosing that says give 1 – 2 pills.
 But which is it – 1 or 2 pills?
 And do you really think your 60-pound Border Collie should get the same amount as your neighbor’s 155-pound Great Dane?